-Fig. 2 Typical Installation For Twin Type Centrifugal Jet Pump
+Fig. 2 Typical Installation for Twin Type Centrifugal Jet Pump

 4.2 Duplex Type

 In duplex type of jet assembly, two concentric pipes are fitted to connect the centrifugal pump and jet assembly.
 The inner pipe acts as a delivery pipe of jet Assembly, which in turn is the suction pipe of centrifugal pump.
 The annular area between the outer pipe and the inner pipe acts as pressure pipe to supply water to the jet arrangement nozzle.